- What is the Bronco Marching Band all about?

 Horn Line auditions are held in the first few days of band camp and will consist of scales and performing excerpts from our pre-game music.
 These auditions are evaluated by School of Music faculty and BMB staff.
 Music will be available in the summer.

 So, what if I don’t make the band?

 In most years 99% (if not all) of those auditioning make the band.
 The most competitive parts of the band are in our drumline and color guard sections.
 Due to the more specialized skills and demands required of these sections and limited amounts of equipment, there are times when not everyone auditioning makes the band.
 Our goal is to make sure that you have the skills to be successful performing under the demands of what is expected of the BMB.
 The worst thing that can happen is you get to meet hundreds of other Broncos before classes begin and you get to move into your residence hall early!

 Something this fun must cost money, right?

-Your expenses will include the price of a one-credit class, wind pants, shorts, black shoes, gloves, and socks – as well as some meals during band camp.
-The BMB picks up the tab for housing of dorm students and most lunches during camp.
+Your expenses will include the price of a one-credit class, wind suit, shorts, black shoes, gloves, and socks – as well as some meals during band camp.
+The BMB picks up the tab for housing of dorm students.
 Uniforms, music, and in some cases even instruments are provided.
 Items like BMB t-shirts and jackets are optional.
 Band camp attendance in August is mandatory.
 The balance of your contribution will be hard work, dedication, and enthusiasm.